A Survey on Automatic Credibility Assessment Using Textual Credibility Signals in the Era of Large Language Models: Check-worthy and fact-checked claims

 \textbf{Multilinguality}.
 We observe in both check-worthiness detection as well as in retrieval of previously fact-checked claims stronger shift towards multilinguality.
 This is, on one hand, reflected in newer datasets containing also languages other than English (either multilingual ones or focused on a specific language), on the other by the more prevalent use of multilingual models.
 Since the amount of data in other languages is often limited, approaches for transfer learning~\cite{kazemi-etal-2021-claim, lucas-etal-2022-detecting}, low-resource fine-tuning~\cite{cekinel-etal-2024-cross} or adapter fusion~\cite{schlicht_2023_multilingual} are explored.
 However, using translation to English in combination with an English language model can still sometimes outperform a multilingual approach, as was observed, e.g., in the previously fact-checked claim retrieval task~\cite{pikuliak-etal-2023-multilingual}.
 This is likely to change in the future with the employment and/or development of larger and better balanced multilingual models.

 \textbf{Multimodality}.
 Although most available datasets are mostly textual, if they contain links to the original content where the claim was made, it is sometime possible to get to other modalities, such as images, videos or audio, which can be contained in a piece of content (e.g., a social media post).
 These can be important, because in many cases it is there where the actual claim is being made or the claim requires multiple modalities to be properly interpreted.
 Multimodal content can also be perceived as more credible by users, has a higher engagement and is increasingly easier to produce~\cite{akhtar-etal-2023-multimodal}.
-Thus, multimodal approaches continue to be increasingly prevalent as well as important.
-At the moment, most approaches transcribe the modality to text by either using OCR or image description approaches~\cite{mansour_2022_did, pikuliak-etal-2023-multilingual}, however there are already some approaches that process the other modalities directly, be it images~\cite{vo-lee-2020-facts} or speech~\cite{ivanov_2024_detecting}.
+Thus, multimodal approaches continue to grow in both prevalence and importance.
+At the moment, most approaches transcribe the modality to text by either using OCR or image description approaches~\cite{mansour_2022_did, pikuliak-etal-2023-multilingual}, however, there are already some approaches that process the other modalities directly, be it images~\cite{vo-lee-2020-facts} or speech~\cite{ivanov_2024_detecting}.
 The future advances will likely lie in advancements of the latter category of approaches.

 \textbf{Availability of datasets}.
 Although there are available resources for both check-worthiness detection and retrieval of previously fact-checked claims, both tasks have their own (sometimes overlapping) sets of challenges.
 In case of check-worthiness detection, it is relatively easy to collect check-worthy claims -- these are all claims verified by fact-checkers.
 However, collecting non-check-worthy ones is much more challenging.
 In case of retrieval of previously fact-checked claims, the challenge lies in collecting input claims (e.g., in the form of social media posts) and in identification of pairs between the input and the fact-checked claims.
 As discussed above, existing methods either lead to too strict matching with many unidentified (false negative) pairs or to too much noise in the data.
 Another issue for both tasks is that many datasets were previously built using Twitter.
 If only the IDs of the tweets have been published, it is now very expensive for researchers to use them due to the X's current API limitations and pricing, thus making their use impractical or completely unfeasible.